SNICScienceCloud/operators-documentation/docs/config_hpc2n.md

     password = **SECRET**
     region_name = UPPMAX

-Config settings for Nova to authenticate with the correct Cinder instance.
+Config settings for Nova to communicate with the correct Cinder instance.

 Locate the correct cinder endpoint with `openstack endpoint list` and the catalog_info format is "Service Type:Service Name:Interface URL Type".